 "Social life is destroyed due to barbed wire on the borderline.
 Half of the Gurbuz tribe is left on the other side of the border and half on this side of the border."
-[P86, 57 Years Old, Male, Trader, Gurbuz, Khost]
+[P86, 57 Years Old, Male, 5 Years of Education, Trader, Pashtun, Gurbuz, Khost]